 - Didn’t appear to know what a SOC was and just priced us for COC alone.
 They could only provide us with a COC move.

 If these stats have piqued your interest and you want more insights on which of the big industry names are keen on SOCs, examples of possible one-way SOC moves, and comparisons between SOC and COC quotes, you can click on the banner below and download a free copy of our SOC report:

 What is a COC container?

-Essentially a container is considered a COC container when the carrier (container liner or steamship line) owns it and controls the majority of the entire transport chain.
+COC stands for carrier-owned container.
+This is where the carrier (container liner or steamship line) owns the container and controls the majority of the entire transport chain.

 COCs are normally used for standard shipments on stretches with a lot of cargo flow.
 There’s little to no incentive for using your own container if the carrier has ample boxes available.
 And if you at the same time pay a fair price for the end-to-end move.

 Though slightly pricier than a COC container, SOCs are much more reliable and flexible.
 The difference between the two is simple to understand, so let’s explore it a little more:

 There is one main difference between an SOC container and a COC container.
 While SOCs are owned and operated by the shipper, a COC container is owned and operated by the carrier.
 Apart from this, there are subtle but key differences between the two: